Pgielly/LaravelProject/README.md

 # Laravel Project 🗽

 We need to make a web application that features statues.
-In it we can add, delete or edit the ones already there.
+In it we can add, delete or edit the ones already there but also displayed them all at the same time.

 ## Retrieve with Git/Github📚